NuGet/docs.microsoft.com-nuget/docs/Guides/Create-NET-Standard-Packages-VS2017.md

 ![NuGet Package Explorer showing the AppLogger package](media/NuGet4-03-PackageExplorer.png)

-> [!Note]
+> [!Tip]
-> A .nupkg file is just a ZIP file with a different extension.
-You can also examine package contents, then, by change .nupkg to .zip, but remember to restore the extension before uploading a package to nuget.org.
+> A `.nupkg` file is just a ZIP file with a different extension.
+You can also examine package contents, then, by changing `.nupkg` to `.zip`, but remember to restore the extension before uploading a package to nuget.org.

 To make your package available to other developers,  follow the instructions on [Publish a package](../create-packages/publish-a-package.md).